The Cover Up: How America’s Elites Hide Theft in Plain Sight

 A house is a place to live.
 You trade years of your labor for it.
 A car is a tool for mobility.
 You pay what it costs.
 A college degree is education.
 You trade money for it.
 It’s direct.
 It’s simple.
 It’s real.

-Owner’s Equivalent Rent: For housing—the biggest expense in most people’s budgets—the Bureau of Labor Statistics doesn’t measure what homes actually cost.
-For homeowners, the Consumer Price Index (CPI) doesn’t measure actual mortgage payments, property taxes, or insurance.
+For housing, the biggest expense in most people’s budgets, the Bureau of Labor Statistics doesn’t measure what homes actually cost.
+For homeowners, the Consumer Price Index doesn’t measure actual mortgage payments, property taxes, or insurance.
 Instead, it estimates the rental value of owner-occupied homes using rental market comparisons.

-Changing Basket & Weighting: From Investopedia: A ‘basket of goods’ is a collection of items that represent consumer spending patterns.
-It is made up of a fixed set of goods and services whose prices are used to measure inflation.’
 Healthcare costs have exploded, but it’s weighted at 8% of the basket.
 Electronics have crashed in price, but they get heavier weight.
-Result: inflation for the things poor people actually buy gets systematically undercounted.
+Result?
+Inflation for the things poor people actually buy gets systematically undercounted.

 Official CPI: 3.7x since 1980